CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 **[Microsoft planetary computer](https://planetarycomputer.microsoft.com)** offers JupyterHub together with Dask Gateway, both CPUs and GPUs are available.
 It is currently available in preview.

  **[Data and Information Access Services (DIAS)](https://www.copernicus.eu/en/access-data/dias)** offer cloud based Virtual Machines (VMs), dedicated baremetal servers, containers, operating system and software images.
 These services are specialized in EO and have user support available.
 All of them are commercial services.
+The new [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/) will combine some of the DIASes into one, including then also free trials of the service.
+See the [Copernicus Data Space Ecosystem roadmap](https://documentation.dataspace.copernicus.eu/#/Roadmap) for the full release of all functionalities.

 [**Sentinelhub**](https://www.sentinel-hub.com/explore/) is a commercial service that offers several different APIs.